Here a translation in english:

 incident, a British research ship hired by the Philippines

-was chased away from Reed Bank by Chinese naval forces, after which China marked
+was chased away from Reed Bank by Chinese naval forces, after which China Manila

 The reason to this increased tension in the